Updated: July 25, 2019

 With lengthening seasonal sales cycles and an average of five channels through which a typical company sells, customers have a plethora of options for holiday shopping.
 Consumers are now looking to more than just price and availability to seal the deal.
 Brand personalization has become a key factor in sales, encouraging brand loyalty and and a sense of pride in consumers through personalized marketing inserts and targeted social media and email campaigns.
 Consider adding simple, automated touches to your eCommerce solution like personalized emails, branded packing lists, and marketing inserts to promote new product launches or upcoming sales.

-Contact us to learn more about how to make your business stand out this holiday season.
+Contact us to learn more about how we can support your ecommerce fulfillment this holiday season.